MIRTAZAPINE SANDOZ® ODT 15, 30 & 45

 - skin rash, itching or hives; swelling of the face, lips or tongue which may cause difficulty breathing

-- fever, sweating, increased heart rate, diarrhoea, (uncontrollable) muscle contractions, shivering, overactive reflexes, restlessness, mood changes and unconsciousness (serotonin syndrome)
+- a combination of symptoms such as fever, sweating, increased heart rate, diarrhoea, (uncontrollable) muscle contractions, shivering, overactive reflexes, restlessness, mood changes and unconsciousness (serotonin syndrome)

 Other side effects not listed above may also occur in some patients.
 Tell your doctor if you notice anything else that is making you feel unwell.